khalilbnf/Financial-Data-Analytics/README.md

 ---

 **Note**: this repository is for demonstration/education.
-Replace or anonymize data according to your organization’s policies.
+Replace or anonymize data according to your organization’s policies :)